shtoa/Tidy_Data/codebook.md

 mean(): Mean value
 std(): Standard deviation

-The final data set is a data frame for the average of each variable for each activity and each subject
+The final data set is a data frame for the average of each variable for each activity and each subject and written to the file "data.txt" based on Tidy principles.